 Andy Kucer is the Executive Director of Students Run Philly Style, a mentoring organization that serves 1,300 Philadelphia youth annually.
 He holds a B.A. in Urban Studies with a Concentration in Community Organizations from Stanford University and a J.D. from Villanova School of Law.
 Andy lives in West Philadelphia with his wife, Sheryl, and son, Elliot.

 Anti-Violence Partnership Key Staff

-The AVP Key Staff run the partnership’s various programs, including the SAVE violence prevention education program, the counseling center, the West/Southwest Victim Services center and the Families of Murder Victims program.
+The AVP Key Staff run the partnership’s various programs, including the Violence Intervention and Prevention (VIP) program, the counseling center, the West/Southwest Victim Services center and the Families of Murder Victims program.